UPB-Admin/ansible-keycloak/README.md

     default the performance schema is disabled to reduce the memory footprint of the database (the additional computed data increases the required system memory).
+  - `java_shared_system_mem_max`: Maximum amount of memory allocated for Java services (Keycloak and Infinispan) if they are installed on a system that also runs other services (e.g., database).

 The override variables can be specified inside a YAML file that you will include when running the playbooks.
 An example of an overrides file can be found in the